 • Visual fatigue: If your child tires easily when reading and writing in print, learning braille may give him access to information with less fatigue.

-• Prognosis: If your child has an eye condition that may worsen with time, it might be a good idea to start braille instruction early so that if he begins to have difficulty with print or can no longer see it, he’ll already be able to read and write in braille.
+• Prognosis: If your child has an eye condition that may worsen with time, it might be a good idea to start braille instruction early so that if he begins to have difficulty with print or can no longer see it, they will already be able to read and write in braille.